Information Security Award Finalists Revealed

 Best New Zealand Security Service or Product:

-DarkScope for its CIQ360 cyber risk insurance rating service; MailMarshall for its email security platform; SafeToOpen for its anti phishing verification tool.
+DarkScope for its CIQ360 cyber risk insurance rating service; SafeStack Academy for its online cyber security and privacy awareness education platform; SafeToOpen for its anti phishing verification tool.

 Best Security Company of the Year: